dyacob/grand-unified-syllabry/README.md

 ## Status
-This is a transfer of original [SourceForge project](https://sourceforge.net/projects/syllabary/) created on April 4, 2001.
+This is a transfer of original [SourceForge project](https://sourceforge.net/projects/syllabary/) created on August 8, 2001.

 A small companion [website](https://syllabary.sourceforge.net/) was also created for the original project.